engtuncay/engtuncay.github.io/web-css/css-intro-05-Layout.md

 }
 ```

+**Note:!!!**

-Note: If an element is taller than the element containing it, and it is floated, it will overflow outside of its container.
+If an element is taller than the element containing it, and it is floated, it will overflow outside of its container.
 You can use the "clearfix" hack to fix this (see example below).

 **The clearfix Hack**

-Then we can add overflow: auto; to the containing element to fix this problem:
+Then we can add `overflow: auto;` to the containing element to fix this problem:

 Example